 The World Health Organization (WHO) estimates that three-quarters of the world's AIDS population lives in Sub-Saharan Africa; many having no access to lifesaving drugs, testing facilities, or even basic preventative health care.
 One of the major factors inhibiting medical professionals in Africa from treating this disease is the inability to access vast areas of the continent with adequately equipped medical facilities.
 To help alleviate some of this challenge, GIVE International purchases the needed medical supplies and medicines, and then supports mobile health clinics which are staffed by Ugandan lab technicians, nurses and other Ugandan health professionals trained in clinical evaluations and in the distribution of essential medicines.

-- In 2017, GIVE International funded and facilitated 3 mobile medical clinics in Uganda's Busoga region, benefitting over 930 people. - In 2018, GIVE International has been invited by the Jinja Municipality to start facilitating mobile medical clinics on 3 of the islands in Lake Victoria.
+- In 2018, GIVE International funded and facilitated 3 mobile medical clinics in Wairaka and Musima, Uganda, benefitting over 900 people. - In 2019, GIVE International funded and facilitated 2 mobile medical clinics in Musima, Uganda, benefitting over 600 people.